Best Inversion Tables for Back Pain Relief

 - Degenerative disc disease: 8-16 weeks

-When to reassess if you’re not seeing results:
+When to reassess if not seeing results:

 - After 4 weeks with no change in pain levels